DryLabRebel/DryLabRebel.github.io/index.md

 # Hello World

-This is my first webpage, officially written and published from the command line.
+This is my first webpage, [that has been] officially written and published from the command line.

 That's sick.